 - 1 tablespoon chocolate chips (optional but oh-so-good!)

-Mix all ingredients in a mug (batter will be very thick.)
-Microwave for 1 minute and enjoy!
+Stir together all ingredients in a microwave-safe ceramic mug (the brownie batter will be very thick.)
+Microwave brownie on high power for 1 minute and enjoy!

 You can also make this mix in bulk and gift it along with this cute printable tag I created!
-To make large batches mix
+To make large batches whisk the following dry ingredients together in a bowl, then transfer to jars.
+This mixture makes enough to fill 6 pint sized mason jars.

 - 5 cups all purpose flour